ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

 ## B. [IASA 2.0 Design Team Recommendations](https://datatracker.ietf.org/doc/html/draft-haberman-iasa20dt-recs-03)

 Comment on this section: This expired draft is not authoritative, as BCP 101 or other BCPs/RFCs are.
-However we felt it may be useful to include (we'd encourage comment on that), as we have found that it can sometimes provide additional context and motivation for the goals and requirements that did end up in the authoritative documents.
+However, we felt it may be useful to include (we'd encourage comment on that), as we have found that it can sometimes provide additional context and motivation for the goals and requirements that did end up in the authoritative documents.

 ### [Section 4](https://datatracker.ietf.org/doc/html/draft-haberman-iasa20dt-recs-03#section-4) - Goals